What Is Monetary Policy Committee?

 - Once every six months, the Reserve Bank is required to publish a document called the Monetary Policy Report.

-Instruments of Monetary Policy Committee
+Instruments Of Monetary Policy Committee [MPC]

 There are two types of monetary policy instruments: qualitative instruments and quantitative instruments.
+The numerous instruments of the monetary policy committee assist it in achieving the requisite objectives.

 - Quantitative instruments: Repo rate, Reverse Repo rate, Marginal Standing Facility (MSF), Bank Rate, Cash Reserve Ratio (CRR), Statutory Liquidity Ratio (SLR), Open Market Operations (OMOs)